DawZaw/SelfdrivingCar/readme.md

 - PyTorch

 #### Start of learning process
-At the beggining agent is exploring new environment, a lot of crashes are expected.
+At the beginning agent is exploring new environment, a lot of crashes are expected.
 <div align="center">
     <img src="images/first_episodes.gif" />
 </div>